KWDB/docs/en/db-administration/import-export-data/export-data.md

 - The specified user data for both time-series and relational tables, exported in `.csv` format.
 - Privilege information tables, exported in `.csv` format.

-For relational tables, KWDB performs operations based on whether the target table contains label columns and data columns:

-- When the target table contains both label columns and data columns:
-  - If the target table contains no data for data columns or label columns: KWDB exports the table structure with empty label columns.
-  - If the target table contains data for both data columns and label columns: KWDB exports all data, including label column data.
-  - If the target table contains data only for data columns: KWDB exports the data with empty label columns.
-  - If the target table contains data only for label columns: KWDB exports the data with empty data columns.
-- When the target table contains only data columns: KWDB exports data without label columns.

 If an export fails due to an unreachable destination, KWDB returns an error.
 For export failures caused by other reasons, KWDB will keep exported files in the destination.

 ### Privileges